-Faculty supervisors are normally expected to make at least one site visit during the first half of the internship, with exceptions to be approved (for financial or scheduling reasons) by the Vice President for Academic Affairs.
-Internship placements shall be sought only with agencies and companies that are capable of and will commit themselves to providing the on-site "reflective component" noted above.
-This determination is made by the Director of Career Development in consultation with the appropriate academic department.
-While participate in an internship, the student may elect to take up to eight credit hours of directed study courses, under the supervision of one or more Northwestern faculty members.
+Faculty supervisors are encouraged to make at least one site visit during the first half of the internship.
+Internship placements shall be sought only with agencies and companies that are capable of and will commit themselves to providing meaningful work experiences that serve as an enhancement to the student's educational experience.
+This determination is made by the Director of Experiential Education in consultation with the appropriate academic department.